Thursday, July 9, 2026

 According to Njara, insurance should be treated as a business necessity.

 “Agriculture operates in a uniquely challenging environment, particularly from a climate perspective.
-Farmers are exposed to frequent and severe perils such as hail, frost, drought and floods – and climate change is intensifying these risks.”
+Farmers are exposed to frequent and severe perils such as fire, hail, frost, theft, drought and floods – and climate change is intensifying these risks.”

 Unlike some countries, South Africa does not have a dedicated agricultural insurance subsidy scheme.